adcondev/my-learning-notes/RED2000/NOTES.md

 - For now, i will work on the simplest commands like Printing, Mechanism control and Print position.
 The trick is they will be part of a new architecture, the idea is slowly migrate to a new architecture that supports multiple protocols (ESCPOS, ZPL, etc) as packages inside the same repository.
 - I also worked with the rearchitecture of the pos-printer package.
 I minimal version was done, now i will need to migrate the existing commands to the new architecture.
 It will take some time, but it will be worth it in the long run.
 - I finished a minimal version of the ticket printing through the WebSocket POS printer daemon.
 It uses the pos-printer package to print, format and cut the ticket.
 It used the configuration and template received from the frontend.
 I will show it tomorrow.

+- I showed the minimal working prototype of the POS printer daemon.
+The tickets printed were well received and formatted correctly.
+- Now i have two options to integrate the functionality with the system:
+  1. Make a translator or processor that converts a JSON with embedded commands that my system could translate into its respective ESCPOS commands and print the ticket.
+(Extremely flexible, but with more changes and more complicated).
+I would need to create a new package that handles this translation.
+Also, frontend and backend changes would be needed.
+(More work, not mine but my companion's)
+  2. Continue the way it works, with a fixed template hardcoded in Go, setup a daemon that could update only a printer service so it receives data from a main service that handler the update of the printer binaries.
+(Less flexible, but apparently easier to implement).
+This reminds me of Watchtower docker container.
+- I will start with Option 1, as it is more flexible and could be used in the future for other projects.
+I will leave the actual repo as it is, in any case it will be for Option 2.
+The `escpos-json` package will be created for Option 1, just as proof of concept, then i would want to integrate it to ESCPOS Package.
+- I am still doing in-depth research about Option 1.
+I will need to check how to design the JSON structure, commands, and how to implement the translation package.
+Also, i will need to check how to integrate it with the existing frontend and backend.

 ---